claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Encryption in flight using SSL (same as RDS)
 - You can’t SSH into Aurora instances (same as RDS)
 - Network Security is managed using Security Groups (same as RDS)

+### Endpoint
+- **Writer Endpoint** (Cluster Endpoint)
+    - Always points to the master (can be used for read/write)
+    - Each Aurora DB cluster has one cluster endpoint
+- **Reader Endpoint**
+    - Provides load-balancing for read replicas only (used to read only)
+    - If the cluster has no read replica, it points to master (can be used to read/write)
+    - Each Aurora DB cluster has one reader endpoint
+- **Custom Endpoint**:
+    - Used to point to a subset of replicas
+    - Provides load-balanced based on criteria other than the read-only or read-write capability of the DB instances like instance class (ex, direct internal users to low-capacity instances and direct production traffic to high-capacity instances)
 ### Type
 #### Aurora Provisioned
 You choose the DB instance class for the writer and reader instances based on your expected workload.
 Aurora provisioned has several options